 Pharmaceutical sales representatives visit health care facilities, drug wholesalers and retail stores to present new products manufactured by pharmaceutical companies in order to generate sales.
 Sales representatives may also be responsible for qualifying prospective customers, coordinating meetings and following up with potential clients.
 These professionals are trained to support products with clinical studies and are up-to-date with new programs and medical treatment options.

-The BLS reports that sales representatives working in the industry of drugs and druggists' sundries merchant wholesalers earn a mean of $88,200 per year, as of May 2013.
-The wholesale and manufacturing sales representative field as a whole is projected to experience 9% growth during the 2012-2022 decade.
+The BLS reports that sales representatives working in the industry of electronic markets and agents and brokers wholesalers earned a median of $79,680 per year, as of May 2018.
+The wholesale and manufacturing sales representative field as a whole is projected to experience 2% growth during the 2018-2028 decade.

 Biological Laboratory Technician